PixmaNts/G-TECHITW-esp-mqttv1/README.md

 - Check button wiring (one side to GPIO, other to 3.3V)
 - Test with multimeter to verify pin goes HIGH when pressed
 - Try a different GPIO pin (avoid 6-11)

+### ChatGPT/OpenAI Issues

+- Verify OpenAI API key is set correctly in menuconfig
+- Check API URL is correct (for LM Studio or other services)
+- Ensure WiFi connection is stable (required for HTTPS requests)
+- Check serial output for OpenAI API error messages
+- Verify esp-iot-solution component is properly included
+- Note: There's a known bug in OpenAI API requests from ESP32 (mentioned in challenge hints), but code should still work

 ## Development Setup with Docker